|2004 Pillsbury Bake-Off Awards Ceremony - I'm on the right.|

 These days I'm not as active in contests for several reasons:

-2. I am also busy as a food writer.
+1. I am busy as a food writer.
 I write free-lance restaurant reviews and food articles for the Rochester Democrat and Chronicle.
-I also have a blog on the Flavors of Rochester web page (find it here); most of those posts are duplicated here.
 My food writing disqualifies me for several cooking contests which prohibit entries from "food professionals."